 Whilst Voice Biometrics has been on many contact centre managers’ wish list for years, the barriers to getting started have been significant, and the available technology’s reputation has not always been great.
 This move will reframe the internal debate for many organisations, and we expect many to now be thinking about when to implement not if.
 It was interesting that Amazon chose a health service provider as their initial case study as we expect that to be a particular growth area.

 Whilst the technology may be good enough, and there may now be a greater incentive to act there remains a big gap between technical implementation and business success that will require organisations to apply learning and experience from existing deployments to implement a successful service.
-You can understand more about these challenges by using our implementation checklist.

 There will also be various organisations, particularly those with high value at risk transactions, regulatory requirements or significant scale, where Amazon’s technology will not be good enough.
 These can, however, still take advantage of the platform to learn about the technology and their own requirements better through prototyping.
 We fully expect to use Amazon Connect Voice ID as a rapid prototyping solution during client engagements.
 This approach and positioning are consistent with speech recognition services from Amazon, Google and others that are good enough for many but still leave a lot of value on the table for more optimised solutions at large scale.